-After you have set up all of your payment plans, for all of your bills, you should now update your mailing address.
+After you have set up all of your payment plans, you should now update your mailing address for all of your bills.
 If you recently moved from another house or apartment, you can have your mail forwarded to your new address through USPS.
 The great thing about USPS mail forwarding is that you can keep track of all the companies/people who are still mailing to your old address, and you can call and update them with your new address.

 Some additional tips for new homeowners include: changing your address on your credit cards, updating your shipping address on online places you tend to buy (Amazon, Target, Chewy, Pharmacy, Etc), and on your resume!

 There are many tips for new homeowners that can save you money, which you can find in great detail under Step 3.
-However, your water heater is a basic hardware, that if given some extra love can save money while it takes care of your house!
+However, your water heater is basic hardware, that if given some extra love, can save money while it takes care of your house!